-By 1957, after numerous community meetings, a constitution was forged establishing a two-tiered government (Tribal Council and Board of Directors) with elected representation from each reservation community.
-That same year, the U.S. Congress officially recognized the unconquered Seminole Tribe Florida; the Tribe immediately began wading into the mainstream of the federal Indian system.
+Those meeting under the oak knew that something had to be done to maintain the Tribe’s sovereignty.
+Their decision was to form a Tribal government, one supported by a formal constitution that would be recognized by the United States’ government.
+In 1957 a constitution was forged establishing a two-tiered government, composed of a Tribal Council and a Board of Directors, with elected representation from each reservation community.
+That same year, the U.S. Congress officially recognized the unconquered Seminole Tribe of Florida, and the Tribe immediately began wading into the mainstream of the federal Indian system.

 This was not the only reaction however to the government’s termination policies.
 In 1954 the governing council of Miccosukee elders had delivered a response directly to President Eisenhower.
 The Buckskin Declaration stated that they had no desire to become part of the American system that the Indian Termination policy offered.
 They and their followers held to this, and were recognized separately in 1962 as the Miccosukee Tribe of Indians of Florida.
 Others stayed apart completely, and a few dozen Florida Indians who are not enrolled in either Tribe exist today as organized "Independent" Seminoles.

 Despite these fractures, the first Tribal Council and Board of Directors were able to work through the difficulties and build a lasting Tribal government, beginning the modern era of the Seminole Tribe of Florida.
 The authors of the Seminole Constitution foresaw an economic prosperity far beyond the burgeoning tourism ventures: alligator wrestling shows, airboat rides, roadside arts and crafts booths, and village tours that had become a staple of individual and Tribal economy.